-TAO ZHU YIN YUAN TOWER
+TAO ZHU YIN YUAN

 TYPE: International Competition - First Prize Winner in November 2010

 CONTRACTOR: Taiwan Kumagai Co, Ltd

 CONTRACT LOCATION: XinYin District, Taipei City, Taiwan

 PROGRAM: 42 Sustainable Apartments + Facilities